 Peterhead Port Authority are network partners of the ESPO/EcoPorts Foundation.
 The ESPO/Ecoports foundation offer support, guidance and consultation on environmental issues and legislation.
-They are the awarding body for the Ports Environmental Review certificate in which the port successfully achieved re-certification in April 2018.
-This placed the port in the prestigious position of being the only port in Scotland currently accredited with PERS Certification.
-Certificate renewal is set at every two years.
+They are the awarding body for the Port Environmental Review Accreditation held by the port and remains the only environmental accreditation specific to ports.